justyna-b/machine-learning-basics/work_with_files/README.md

-# WOKR WITH FILES IN PYTHON
+# WORK WITH FILES IN PYTHON

 Open file: